Kelly Clarkson Reveals Huge News About Her Talk Show

 Though her contestant Desz didn’t win (Team Gwen Stefani’s Carter Rubin was crowned the winner), the two took the stage to perform Chaka Khan’s “I’m Every Woman.”

-Kelly will continue to be pretty busy over the coming months.
+Kelly will continue to be rather busy over the coming months.
 She’ll return for Season 20 of the singing competition in addition to filming new episodes of her eponymous series.